kubernetes/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## 1. Create a Redis ConfigMap

-You could to use data stored in a ConfigMap to configure a Redis cache.
+You could use data stored in a ConfigMap to configure a Redis cache.

 1. Run the following command to create a ConfigMap with an empty configuration block: